What is the Journey to Bethlehem experience like?

 In the event that weather keeps us from holding the outdoor experiences, we’ll provide one or two indoor versions of the journey that evening.
 It is still a very powerful story, even inside.
 If you’ve registered for tickets, we’ll let you know if we cancel an outdoor experience via the email you used to register.
 You can also check our website that evening to see if we’ll be having the outdoor journey or holding an indoor event.

 If you’ve joined us for our JTB experience in the past, you know that it’s a great event that is worth a wait to experience.
-But this year, we’d like to help make your visit more streamlined.
-We’re offering free timed tickets for the journey.
-All you have to do is click the link on the right and you’ll be taken to our ticketing system.
+Last year we introduced free timed tickets to help make your visit more streamlined and enjoyable, and we will continue to do so this year.
+All you have to do is click the register button below and you’ll be taken to our ticketing system.
 You can pick an available time slot(s) that works best for you or your family.
 Then we ask that you arrive at least 15 minutes before your tour time to allow you time to park and get registered.
 The tours take about 50 minutes from start to finish, and there are light refreshments served after the tour in the church.
 If you have young children under three years old, you don’t need to reserve a ticket for them.
 But we do ask that any children over three have a ticket so that they have room to see and hear throughout the tour.